blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 A Property Type can also have an object made up of other properties as its value.
 These properties are defined by using Property Types, where when using one it's also possible to define:

 - that there is a list of properties
+  - that the list has a minimum amount of values
+  - that the list has a maximum amount of values
 - that a property is **required**

 **Example 1**